 To apply for federal financial assistance, students need to file the Free Application for Federal Student Aid (FAFSA) between January 1 and March 1 each year.
 They may also file after March 1, but may not be considered for all the aid possible, depending on funding.
-Students may file the FAFSA at the Web site www.fafsa.ed. gov.
+Students may file the FAFSA at the Web site.